 Magistrates -- The magistrate program was created to assist the court system whereby magistrates preside over matters involving civil disputes, domestic relations, juvenile dependency and truancy, and mental health issues.
-The Ninth Judicial

-Circuit has six magistrates.
+The Ninth Judicial Circuit has 6 magistrates.
 One magistrate presides over circuit civil and domestic relations matters in Orange County; four magistrates preside over domestic relations and mental health matters -- three are assigned to Orange County and one to Osceola County -- and one magistrate presides over juvenile and truancy matters in Orange County.
 The magistrates are attorneys who are appointed by and serve at the pleasure of the Chief Judge.
 They preside over several thousand cases each year.
-For more information, please contact the magistrate division administrative offices at 407-836-2024.
+For more information, please contact the magistrate division administrative offices at 407-836-2210.

-Media Relations -- It is the Ninth Judicial Circuit's goal to meet the informational needs of the media and public, ensure the rights of litigants to fair court proceedings and guarantee the operational integrity of the courts.
-Initial appearances and arraignments are broadcast daily on the court's website, www.NinthCircuit.org.
-Whenever possible, judicial orders and relevant court documents are made available to the media in a timely manner.
+Media Relations -- It is the Ninth Judicial Circuit's goal to meet the informational needs of the media and public, ensure the rights of litigants to fair court proceedings, and guarantee the operational integrity of the courts.
+Initial appearances and arraignments are broadcast daily on the court's website, www.ninthcircuit.org.
 Media should visit the court's website to learn more about the policies and procedures for interaction between the media and the court.
 The circuit hosts media workshops to assist journalists in understanding the programs and services offered by the court.
 These workshops provide media representatives the opportunity to talk to the judiciary about topics of concern.
 Information is provided daily to news media about specific cases, new projects and innovations in the judicial system, and the court's community outreach efforts.
 For more information, call 407-836-2047 or email ctadkl1@ocnjcc.org.

-Mental Health Court (Osceola) -- Mental Health Court, which began in Osceola County in 2000, is a diversionary program aimed at helping mentally challenged individuals who have been arrested for non-violent misdemeanor or felony offenses receive treatment in lieu of incarceration.
-The Mental Health Court judge is responsible for presiding over mental health court and coordinating the roles of the judiciary with the functions of the various agencies and providers.
-In Osceola County call 407-742-2411.
+Mental Health Court (Osceola) -- Mental Health Court, which began in Osceola County in 2000, is a diversionary program aimed at helping mentally challenged individuals who have been arrested for nonviolent misdemeanor or felony offenses receive treatment in lieu of incarceration.
+The Mental Health Court judge is responsible for presiding over Mental Health Court and coordinating the roles of the judiciary with the functions of the various agencies and providers.
+For more information, call 407-742-2400 in Osceola County.